|Streets of Rage|

 Streets of Rage

 Similar to Golden Axe's magic spells, Streets of Rage assigns to a special attack, which takes the form of a police car that fires a bazookas at enemies on-screen.
 In multiplayer games the effect is exacerbated for even greater damage.
+In the Master System version you must pause the game and press to use the special attack, which makes it more complicated to use.
 Subsequent games would eliminate the police car, possibly in the interests of retaining gameplay flow, but also because the command is unusable in certain situations (such as the last round, where players find themselves on the top floor of a skyscraper indoors.

 |Adam is a black 23 year old male who excels in boxing and is the powerhouse of the three.
 The downside however, is that he moves more slowly than the others, affecting his handling.
 Adam does not feature in the Game Gear version of the game.|